SAP/generator-easy-ui5/README.md

 This is the most basic way to deploy the web app in Cloud Foundry-based environments.
 Besides the basic UI5 project, the generator will add an [Approuter](https://github.com/gregorwolf/SAP-NPM-API-collection/tree/master/apis/approuter) node.js-module that serves the web app.
 ### Application Router @ SAP HANA XS Advanced
 This is the standard way to deploy the web app in SAP HANA XSA-based environments.
 Besides the basic UI5 project, the generator will add an [Approuter](https://github.com/gregorwolf/SAP-NPM-API-collection/tree/master/apis/approuter) node.js-module that serves the web app.
-### Cloud Foundry HTML5 Application Repository
+### SAP HTML5 Application Repository service for SAP BTP
 This option is a more sophisticate way to serve the web app from Cloud Foundry-based environments.
 The generator will include all modules that are included in the **Application Router @ Cloud Foundry** and, additionally, install a module to upload the web app to the HTML5 application repository during deploy-time.
 You can watch [this presentation](https://www.youtube.com/watch?v=emnl-y9btdU&list=PLVf0R17F93RXT2tzhHzAr-iiYTmc9KngS&index=11&t=0s) to learn more about the benefits of using the HTML5 application repository.
-### SAP Cloud Platform Launchpad
+### SAP Launchpad service
 Use this option if you would like to develop a Fiori Launchpad application that should run on Cloud Foundry.
-The generator will include all modules that are included in the **Cloud Foundry HTML5 Application Repository** and, additionally, install a module that adds Fiori Launchpad resources to the HTML5 application repository.
+The generator will include all modules that are included in the **SAP HTML5 Application Repository service for SAP BTP** and, additionally, install a module that adds Fiori Launchpad resources to the HTML5 application repository.
 ### SAP NetWeaver
 Use this option if you want to deploy your application(s) to the SAP NetWeaver ABAP Repository.